bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

 Client-side helper that wraps a string so it fits within a given pixel width using the provided font.
+Long words are wrapped character-by-character if necessary.

 **Parameters**